christianalfoni/impact/docs/learn/signals.md

 :::

 When exposing signals from a store it is common to use `getters`, meaning that unwrapping the value becomes implicit when consuming a signal from a component or a nested store.
+The value also becomes `readonly`, which is good practice when exposing state from state stores.

 ```ts
 import { signal } from "impact-react";